fab-rems/fab-beer.github.io/_includes/story.md

 ![Original Baby Trump](/assets/img/babytrump.jpg){:class="img-responsive inline-image image-120 image baby-trump"}

 The purpose of this project is to reinforce artistic resiliency and free protest on a national scale.
 Its mascot is MEDUSA BALLOON, created by Adam O'Day.
-More on MEDUSA BALLOON below...

 ![Original Baby Trump](/assets/img/Headwithoutgray@0,5x.png){:class="img-responsive image left-image image-400"}
 # BEERS #